openwpm/OpenWPM/README.md

 release](https://github.com/citp/OpenWPM/releases).

-Although OpenWPM is actively used by our group for research studies and we regularly use of the data collected, it is still possible there are unknown bugs in the infrastructure.
+Although OpenWPM is actively used by our group for research studies and we regularly use the data collected, it is still possible there are unknown bugs in the infrastructure.
 We are in the process of writing comprehensive tests to verify the integrity of all included instrumentation.
-Prior to using OpenWPM for your own research we encourage you to write tests (and submit pull requests!) for any instrumentation that isn't currently included in our test scripts.
+Prior to using OpenWPM for your own research, we encourage you to write tests (and submit pull requests!) for any instrumentation that isn't currently included in our test scripts.